Selling a business starts with an accurate valuation

 - A recent Balance Sheet.

-The appraiser will have questions of the business owner as they have knowledge that is an important part of the business value.
+The appraiser will have questions for the business owner, as they have knowledge that is an essential part of the business value.

 First: SDE or EBITDA of the Business

 The first part of calculating the business value is determining the cash flow or Net Income the business is generating for the last 3 or 4 years.
-Your business broker will do this step for you as it must be accurate, or the business valuation will be wrong.
+Your business broker will complete this step for you, as it must be accurate; otherwise, the business valuation will be incorrect.

 Second: Do At Least Three Calculations Using Different Methods

-With the SDE or EBITDA identified, the business broker will then use the approaches described earlier, Income approach, Market approach, or Asset approach to come up with at least calculations, so they guide the value of the business.
-It would be incorrect to apply just one or two methods as this also could distort the final value of the small business.
+With the SDE or EBITDA identified, the business broker will then use the approaches described earlier—the Income approach, the Market approach, or the Asset approach—to derive at least some calculations that guide the valuation of the business.
+It would be incorrect to apply just one or two methods, as this could also distort the final value of the small business.

 Third: Determine the Final Business Valuation

 After the business broker has done at least three calculations, the final business value is determined.
-This includes putting weight on each calculation as the business broker may consider one valuation method being more relevant than another.
+This includes putting weight on each calculation, as the business broker may consider one valuation method to be more relevant than another.

-For example, the valuation method I think is one of the more important methods is the Market approach.
+For example, I believe the Market approach is one of the most essential valuation methods.
 This method looks at what other businesses in the same industry have previously sold.
 That is, if the business is a manufacturing business, it makes sense to see what other manufacturing businesses have sold over the years that generate about the same gross revenue and SDE or EBITDA.

 Get the Best Selling Price for your Company

 In addition to the Market method, here are six different methods to calculate the value of a business.
-There are others, but be careful which ones are used as the wrong valuation method can distort or provide an incorrect final business value.
-Also, each has its advantages depending on the type of business you own or, as explained below, some of these methods should only be used under certain circumstances.
+There are others, but be cautious about which ones are used, as the incorrect valuation method can distort or provide an inaccurate final business value.
+Additionally, each has its advantages, depending on the type of business you own, or, as explained below, some of these methods should only be used under specific circumstances.

 Market Capitalization

-This business value calculator involves taking a company’s stock shares and using them to determine the business value.
+This business value calculator involves using a company’s stock shares to determine its business value.
 To calculate it, you multiply the number of stocks owned on the market by their value.

 For example, if you have 100 stocks outstanding and they’re valued at $1 per share, then your company would be worth $100 using this method.